Last Minute Needlepoint for Gifts

-You’re probably like me and so I want to share with you some of my ideas for making quick needlepoint for gifts.
+With so many of the finishing deadlines past, you’re probably like me and so I want to share with you some of my ideas for making quick needlepoint for gifts.
+I am even stitching an ornament & finishing it as a baby present for a shower on Sunday.

 A small needlepoint box or picture frame is fun to do.
-One of my favorite sources for these are Raymond Crawford’ magnets.
-They are small (2″ square) and come in dozens of designs, so they work for anyone.
-I’ve made them as box tops for Romancing the Past’s boxes.
+Two of my favorite sources for these are the Hummingbird House minis from Danji & Evergreen’s can cozy inserts.
+They are small and come in dozens of designs, so they work for anyone.
+You can make them as can cozies, box tops, pictures, or ornaments.
 You can also buy small frames for pictures and use them.
 Often you can’t find 2″ frames, only 2.5″.
-In that case add a border of Diagonal Gobelin around it to make the needlepoint fit.
+In that case, add a border of Diagonal Gobelin around it to make the needlepoint fit.

 Another fun idea is to make a needlepoint bookmark.
 You can buy charming blank or painted bookmarks already inset into Ultrasuede.
 The top is not sewn so you can get to the needlepoint.
 Then sew the edges to get a lovely finished piece.

-The accessories from Lee’s Needle Arts and Needlepoint of Back Bay make lovely gifts (though more expensive).
-Why not stitch something for one fo their small items.
-I’ve given needlework coin purses often as gifts and now my thoughts have been going towards Needlepoint of Back Bay’s stunning Silk Dupionni jewel boxes.
-Sine these products have sticjy adhesive with them, you can finish them yourself.
+The accessories from Lee’s Needle Arts and Planet Earth make lovely gifts (though more expensive).
+Why not stitch something for one of their small items?
+I’ve given needlework coin purses, wallets, and credit card cases often as gifts and now my thoughts have been going towards Planet Earth’s glasses cases because everyone I know has at least two pairs of glasses.
+Since these products have sticky adhesive with them, you can finish them yourself.

 Don’t overlook your local stores.
-With scrapbooking popular, you can often find albums which have openings in the front for photos.
+With scrapbooking popular, you can often find albums that have openings in the front for photos.
 Often these can be used to hold needlepoint.
-But not every album works, you need to have certain characteristics.
-Look for an album which:
+But not every album works; you need to have certain characteristics.
+Look for an album that:

-If you can’t find an album which works, you could always scan your needlepoint, make a high res print and insert that.
+If you can’t find an album that works, you could always scan your needlepoint, make a high-res print and insert that.

 In my house, Christmas ornaments are the big thing.
-Two of my favorite ornament finished work great for last-mimute gifts.
+Two of my favorite ornament finishes work great for last-minute gifts.
 I like to use the largest size of Dritz button forms (2.5″ or size 100) to make round ornaments.
-I usually use Congress Cloth, make the design, cover the button form with sparkly fabric and then put the needlepoint over it.
+Make the design, cover the button form with sparkly fabric and then put the needlepoint over it.
+Patty Paints makes canvases that come with button forms ready-to-go.
+She also has lots of ideas for how to use these for items besides ornaments.

-Another great finish was used for the Four-Way Bargello ornament.
+Another great finish is to make a diamond ornament.
 This works with any diamond-shaped needlepoint.

-5. Glue on a pretty piece of Ultrasude to cover the unstitched canvas.
+- Glue on a pretty piece of Ultrasuede or wool felt to cover the unstitched canvas.

 So happy stitching!